Prehistoric warfare: Chalcolithic to Bronze Age

 The Late Bronze Age collapse was a time of widespread societal collapse during the 12th century BC, between c.
 1200 and 1150.
 It was sudden, violent, and culturally disruptive for many Bronze Age civilizations, and it brought a sharp economic decline to regional powers, notably ushering in the Greek Dark Ages.
 Historian Robert Drews argues for the appearance of massed infantry, using newly developed weapons and armour, such as cast rather than forged spearheads and long swords, a revolutionizing cut-and-thrust weapon, and javelins.
 Such new weaponry, in the hands of large numbers of "running skirmishers", who could swarm and cut down a chariot army, would destabilize states that were based upon the use of chariots by the ruling class.
 That would precipitate an abrupt social collapse as raiders began to conquer, loot and burn cities.

 The Bronze Age in China traverses the protohistoric and historic periods.
-Battles utilizing foot and chariot infantry took place regularly between powers in the North China Plain.
-The graves at Mogou in Lintan County, Gansu revealed a high level of violence in the Qijia culture.
-Human sacrifice in the Qijia culture have also been documented.
+Evidence from graves at Mogou in Lintan County, Gansu (dated approximately 2300 – 1500 BC) indicates that the Qijia culture experienced high levels of interpersonal violence.
+During China's Bronze Age, especially under the Shang and Zhou dynasties (c.
+1200 – 256 BC), chariots were crucial war machines, used by elites for shock attacks and for archers on open plains, forming a core part of warfare until superseded by cavalry and infantry in the Warring States period.